matt-bailey/docker-lemp/README.md

 - PHP7
 - Unison (for fast fs syncing)

-For performance I'm using `bind-address` to connect to my host machine's MySQL database from the docker container.
+For performance I'm also using `bind-address` to connect to my host machine's MariaDB/MySQL database from the docker container, hence no MySQL container.

 ## Requirements